Cetec ERP

 Limited Visibility

-Users must scroll the carousel to see the full scope of the Work Order, requiring them to hold information in memory
+Users must scroll a carousel to see the full scope of the Work Order, requiring them to hold information in memory

 No Clear Call to Action